nickinack/GANS4GOOD/README.md

 ## 1. Build Basic Generative Adversarial Networks (GANs)
 - Week1
   - Build a GAN from scratch using pyTorch
+  - Build DCGANS using pyTorch
+  - Build WGANS using pyTorch

 ## Author